Military Cold Injury Claims

 Long shot of helipad in the water

 Your claim remains confidential, safeguarding your privacy unless you opt for public disclosure.
 If you’re currently employed, it would be unlawful for your employer to penalise you for pursuing a claim against your employer.
-However, it’s important to note that in certain cases, such as when court proceedings are initiated, your claim might become public knowledge.

-If you possess the physical capability to fulfil the requirements of the job, pursuing a claim shouldn’t impede your prospects for future employment.
+If you’re able to meet the requirements of the job, pursuing a claim shouldn’t impede your prospects for future employment.

 Yes.
-As long as you served in the British Military post-May 1987 then we can help, regardless of where you are in the world now.
+As long as part of your service in the UK Military was after May 1987 then we can help, regardless of where you are in the world now.

 This refers to tissue damage from prolonged exposure to cold, wet conditions above freezing (typically 0–15 °C).
 It’s different from frostbite (which occurs below 0 °C) and includes conditions like trench foot.
 Common among military personnel, symptoms include numbness, tingling, pain, swelling, and long-term sensitivity to cold.
 It can lead to chronic issues if untreated.

 Apart from your legal representatives and the Ministry of Defence (MOD), your claim remains confidential.
-However, it’s important to acknowledge that court proceedings might become public if pursued.

-No, contrary to beliefs claiming will not affect your pension or other benefits.
+No, claiming will not affect your pension or other benefits such as AFCS.

 All claims are covered under a no-win-no-fee insurance, known as ATE insurance.
-This ensures that all legel costs are covered in the event of an uncessful claim.
+This ensures that all legal costs are covered in the event of an unsuccessful claim.
 Unless you are materially deceptive or misleading during the process, you will not be liable for any costs associated with the legal proceedings.
 Legal costs are recovered from your award at the conclusion of your case, at a rate of 25% of the total award.

-The legal firms that we recommend operate on Conditional Fee Agreements, commonly known as no‐win, no‐fee.
-A policy of insurance is also taken out in your name to ensure that your case is protected by insurance.
+All claims are covered under a no-win-no-fee insurance, known as ATE insurance.
 In the event of an unsuccessful outcome, the insurance policy will cover all fees.
-If your case is successful, the majority of your legal costs will be paid by the MOD.
-A success fee of 25% of your damages (including VAT) and the insurance policy premium will also be deducted from your final amount.
+If your case is successful, a success fee of 25% of your damages (including VAT) and the insurance policy premium will be deducted from your final amount.

 Your case will be evaluated individually based on its specific merits and the availability of a local audiology test.
 If your case is strong and there are no issues in scheduling a test in your area, your legal representatives will arrange a test for you.